aliaafarouk/Manasik/README.md

 ## Manasik Website
-This is a religious website I made during learning HTML5, CSS3, Bootstrap & Javascript This website is an advertisement for an application called Manasik
+### This is a religious website I made during learning HTML5, CSS3, Bootstrap & Javascript.
+### This website is an advertisement for an application called Manasik

 ## Tools
 * HTML5 -> To create the structure of the website